Transparent dark purple Travel Guide by Insurte logo

 It's completely normal for the process to feel overwhelming at the beginning, but with the right knowledge and guidance, you can feel confident taking the next step towards spending time in Finland.

-To spend more than 90 days in Finland (as a non-EU/Schengen foreigner), you have to apply for a residence permit.
-This isn't a long stay visa, though it is commonly confused for one.
+To spend more than 90 days in Finland (as a non-EU/Schengen foreigner), you typically have to apply for a residence permit.
+This isn't a long-stay visa, though it is commonly confused for one.

-While a residence permit and a visa aren't the same thing, in the case of Finland, they offer similar allowances: they permit you to legally stay in Finland for an allocated amount of time.
+While a residence permit and a visa aren't the same thing, in Finland, they offer similar allowances: to legally stay for an allocated amount of time.

-With that being said, in some cases you must apply for a Type D visa for Finland and a residence permit at the same time.
+With that being said, in some cases, you have to apply for a Type D visa for Finland and a residence permit at the same time.
 The Type D visa allows you to travel to Finland immediately once you have been issued your residence permit.

 If you're planning to spend more than 90 days in Finland and are not an EU/Schengen citizen, you most likely need to apply for a residence permit.